-Legal Bites – Sir, how far do you think India has come in terms of gender equality and women’s rights?
-What are your comment on pro-liberalism?
+Legal Bites: Sir, how far do you think India has come in terms of gender equality and women’s rights?
+What is your comment on pro-liberalism?

-Prof. Dr. Sinha – It’s difficult to assess but we have made significant progress and that is reflected through legislative process, judicial decisions and academic activities.
-We see a sensitization by all stakeholders, but still we have to go a long way to achieve a complete gender justice.
+Prof. (Dr.) Manoj Kumar Sinha: It’s difficult to assess but we have made significant progress and that is reflected through the legislative process, judicial decisions and academic activities.
+We see a sensitization by all stakeholders, but still, we have to go a long way to achieve complete gender justice.
 Liberalism is a must but there is a limitation to everything.
 I personally believe the current generation is smart and well informed of their rights and duties.
-Too much interference by state is going to antagonize so a balance needs to be established.
+Too much interference by the state is going to antagonize so a balance needs to be established.

-Prof. Dr. Sinha – I believe that there is no need for any restriction.
+Prof. (Dr.) Manoj Kumar Sinha: I believe that there is no need for any restriction.

-Prof. Dr. Sinha – In my personal view I think this is a very sentimental and emotional issue and thus effective involvement of society is a must.
-Here we just cannot call 5 people to represent a society, although it’s a directive principle of state, I believe that in this regard state need to make true efforts, and avoid venturing.
+Prof. (Dr.) Manoj Kumar Sinha: In my personal view I think this is a very sentimental and emotional issue and thus effective involvement of society is a must.
+Here we just cannot call 5 people to represent society, although it’s a directive principle of the state, I believe that in this regard state need to make true efforts, and avoid venturing.

-Prof. Dr. Sinha – There is a sufficient scope to apply their knowledge and understanding for the betterment of society.
-Law students have a big responsibility and I urge them all to serve the society.
+Prof. (Dr.) Manoj Kumar Sinha: There is a sufficient scope to apply their knowledge and understanding for the betterment of society.
+Law students have a big responsibility and I urge them all to serve society.
 A law student must study fundamental courses very seriously, think more analytically and try to be brief, focused and disciplined.